InVisionApp/conjungo/README.md

 // OR

 // use the main merge func
-merged, err := merge.Merge(targetMap, sourceMap, nil)
+merged, err := conjungo.Merge(targetMap, sourceMap, nil)
 if err != nil {
 	log.Error(err)
 }